latim9r/Tech-Test-Back-End/README.md

-Parmenion Technical Test for Back End Developers
+Parmenion Technical Test for Developers
 ==================================

-The technical test cosists of a coding test and a few follow-up questions.
+The technical test consists of a coding test and a few follow-up questions.
 You can take as long as you want but we would allow at least 4 hours.

 Once complete please send a zip file containing two folders.
-One with all the code required to run you solution and the other with the answers to the questions as a PDF.
+One with all the code required to run your solution and the other with the answers to the questions as a PDF.

 ## Code Test